The Commerce Department just came down hard on Bombardier's new jet

 Boeing (BA), America's largest exporter and sole U.S. producer of commercial airliners, is suing Bombardier.
 At issue is whether Bombardier received financial backing from the Canadian government that allowed the plane maker to stay afloat and sell to Delta for what Boeing alleges were "absurdly low prices."

+"The U.S. values its relationships with Canada, but even our closest allies must play by the rules," said Commerce Secretary Wilbur Ross in a statement.
+"The subsidization of goods by foreign governments is something that the Trump Administration takes very seriously, and we will continue to evaluate and verify the accuracy of this preliminary determination."

 Tuesday's decision by the International Trade Commission is the first of two in the case.
+The second is expected on as early as Oct.
+5 and may add even more to Bombardier's tariff penalty.

 Related: This plane may vastly improve flying in the U.S., if it doesn't first start a trade war